Plot structure is one of the trickiest and most vital things to get right in a story.

 Aristotle would call it the ‘organisation of events’.

 Plot is loosely defined as a chain of events in a story – i.e. this happened, so that happened.
-There has to be a link between everything.
+There has to be a link.
 Whatever you plot will create another reactive event, just as in life.
-So each plot event needs to be relevant, and therefore essential, to the story you’re writing.
+So each plot point needs to be relevant, and therefore essential, to the story you’re writing.

-A basic plot diagram looks like a plot mountain.
-A plot mountain or story arc, in simple terms, will deliberately look like a triangle (with your story crisis at the top), action and drama building to excite us before subsiding.
+A plot diagram (or plot mountain or story arc) will deliberately look like a triangle, with action and drama building to excite us before subsiding.

 Your protagonist will need to be human and compelling.
-Your protagonist will need things, extrinsic and intrinsic, for a story arc to take place.
-So you’ll need to deprive your hero or heroine in this sense so they lack something.
+Your protagonist will also be in need for a story arc to take place, so they must lack something.
 This is your foundation for a good story.
-Start here and think of extrinsic as your character’s goal or goals, and intrinsic as your character’s motivation.
+Start here and think of both your character’s goal or goals, as well as your character’s motive(s).

 J.K.
-Rowling’s Harry Potter needs love and acceptance (intrinsic), having grown up uncared for under his uncle and aunt’s roof.
-Then Hagrid appears and Harry ‘needs’ to escape to Hogwarts (extrinsic).
-Harry’s extrinsic needs change through the books (going to the Quidditch World Cup, winning the Triwizard Tournament).
-But his motivation is to fight (intrinsic) throughout for peace and tolerance – and his extrinsic reward has evolved by the last book to be the death of Voldemort and peace for the wizarding community (extrinsic).
+Rowling’s Harry Potter needs love and acceptance (motive), having grown up uncared for under his uncle and aunt’s roof.
+Then Hagrid appears and Harry ‘needs’ to escape to Hogwarts (goal).
+Harry’s goals change through the books (going to the Quidditch World Cup, winning the Triwizard Tournament).
+But his motivation is to fight throughout for peace and tolerance – and his overarching goal has evolved by the last book to be the death of Voldemort and peace for the wizarding community.

-So map intrinsic with extrinsic as you plan for your character’s growth, their story arc and your plot structure – and take a look at our character building page for help.
-Intrinsic and extrinsic needs may be different, may evolve as your hero or heroine grows, but they can’t be ‘illogical’ and cancel out the other.
+So map goal to motive as you plan for your character’s growth, their story arc and your plot structure – and take a look at our character building page for help, ditto how authentic characterisation is essential to help drive a plot forward.

 And remember any story is born out of your protagonist desiring something, rooted in overcoming weakness to get to a stronger new equilibrium.
 (We’ll get to this soon.)